benhsz/parless/README.md

       cons 3 '()
 ```

-Then again, if each expression were on its own line and __not__ indented, parentheses would again be the more appropriate visualization:
+If each expression were on its own line and __not__ indented, parentheses would again be the more appropriate visualization:

 ```racket
 (cons 1